SpiraMirabilis/Drupal-CiviCRM/README.md

 Specified a custom CiviCRM Mariadb user.
 Defaults to civicrm.

 #### CIVICRM_PASSWORD
 Specified a custom CiviCRM Mariadb user password.
-If left blank, a random password will be generated, and logged to stdout.
+If left blank, a random password will be generated, and logged to standard out.

 #### CIVICRM_DATABASE
 Specifies the CiviCRM database name in Mariadb.
 Defaults to civicrm.

 #### MYSQL_ROOT_PASSWORD
 Specified the root password for Mariadb.
-If left blank, a random password will be generated, and logged to stdout.
+If left blank, a random password will be generated, and logged to standard out.

 ## Using an external Mariadb\MySQL server

 todo: implement this option

-## Specificing database credentials
+## Specifying database credentials

 todo: implement this option